C-Block-Language/specifications/src/specs.typ

   )
 }
 ```
-The first great difference between logic functions --which compile into `mcfunction` files-- & command functions is the CAPITALISATION on the function names, this is used to difference which functions should be treated as command functions & thus follow command function parsing.
+The first difference between logic functions --which compile into `mcfunction` files-- & command functions is the CAPITALISATION on the function names, this is used to difference which functions should be treated as command functions & thus follow command function parsing.
 Take note that it uses `auto` data type, thus it should accept any data type as parameter (including macros). \

 2. Definition of the command `summon`:```
 //  summon <entity>